POST /api/query

 Content-Type: application/json | yes | The body is JSON. |

-X-API-Key | no | Anonymous tier if omitted.
-Authorization: Bearer <key> / ApiKey <key> also accepted. |
+X-API-Key | no | Your key.
+Authorization: Bearer <key> / ApiKey <key> are also accepted. |

 User-Agent | recommended | Send an explicit value to avoid a WAF 403. |